 The different types of gharanas in Hindustani classical music are as follows:

-This is one of the oldest growth gharanas in Indian classical music, and it has a simple singing style and rhythm.
+This is one of the oldest growth gharana in Indian classical music, and it has a simple singing style and rhythm.
 Most of the songs from this Gharana are bandishes that use various tans.
 This was started by Miya Tansen and some reputed musicians such as Raja Bhaiyya Poonchwale and Krishnarao Shankar Pandit.

 Contemporary artists such as Shashwati Mandal, Meeta Pandit and Vasundhara Komkali are all exponents of Gwalior Gharana.

 This type of Gharana is rooted in Nauhar Bani, traced back to 1300 AD.
-The singing style is recognised by exuded deepness in the voice that makes the composition soulful and creates a resonating effect.
+The singing style is recognized by exuded deepness in the voice that makes the composition soulful and creates a resonating effect.